deepset-ai/haystack-home/content/advent-of-haystack/day-3/index.md

 He called an emergency meeting with tech-savvy Elf David, who had been itching for a project beyond sleigh upgrades.
 Together, they decided to build a Retrieval-Augmented Generation (RAG) system using Haystack, which Elf David had previously used to streamline toy inventory tracking.
 This time, they connected it to the BBC News feed to create a personal RAG assistant for Santa.

-“One last thing,” Santa added, “I’ve heard about advanced retrieval methods.
+“One last thing,” Santa added, “I know about advanced retrieval methods.
 Use multi-query retrieval to improve recall—I want the most relevant answers!”

 Now, it's your challenge to help Elf David create custom components for multi-query retrieval in the RAG pipeline.